 Atlanta side-impact collisions, called T-bone accidents, can result in severe and catastrophic injuries.
 This type of accident typically happens when one of two drivers fails to yield the right of way, leading to a vehicle striking another vehicle in the side.
-If you were involved in a T-bone accident, find an Atlanta automobile accident lawyer to explain your legal options.
+If you were involved in a T-bone accident, find an Atlanta auto accident lawyer to explain your legal options.

 T-bone collisions can alter the course of one’s life in a matter of seconds.
 A reckless, drunk, or distracted driver can hit your vehicle from the side while driving, leaving you with excessive medical bills, lost wages, property damage, etc. But you shouldn’t have to bear the expenses alone; you can claim against the negligent party.